skellis46/slipbox/two women dancing.md

 # Lithium dance | Dancing reserve | Ambivalence and wonder in three minutes of dancing

+The case of the two women dancing. ;-)

 > Every technology is both a burden and a blessing; not either-or, but this-and-that.[@postman-1993-technopoly pp.4-5]

->the outside world, the non-digital world, is merely a theatrical space in which one stages and records content for the much more real, much more vital digital space.[@burnham-2021-inside n.pag.]
+>the outside world, the non-digital world, is merely a theatrical space in which one stages and records content for the much more real, much more vital digital space.[@burnham-2021-inside n.pag]

 >Technology is neither good nor bad; nor is it neutral.[@kranzberg-1986-technology p.545]